Meghan O'Rourke: Journalism

 Immediately after graduating from Yale, O'Rourke began an internship as an editor at The New Yorker.
 She was promoted to fiction/nonfiction editor in 2000, becoming one of the youngest editors ever at the publication.
 During this time, she also freelanced as a contributing editor of the literary quarterly Grand Street.
 In 2002, O'Rourke moved to the online magazine Slate, serving as culture and literary editor until 2009 and as founding editor of DoubleX, a section of Slate that focused on women’s issues.
 She also continued to moonlight with other publications; from 2005 to 2010 she was a poetry coeditor of the Paris Review.
 She is also an occasional contributor to The New York Times.
 O'Rourke has written on a wide range of topics, including horse racing, gender bias in the literary world, the politics of marriage and divorce, and the place of grief and mourning in modern society.
 She has published poems in literary journals and magazines including The New Yorker, Best American Poetry, The New Republic, and Poetry, along with Perrine's Literatures Twelfth Edition.

 O'Rourke's first book of poems, Halflife, was published by Norton in 2007.
 Her book The Long Goodbye, a memoir of grief and mourning written after her mother's death, was published to wide critical acclaim in 2011.
-She lives in Brooklyn, New York.
+On July 1, 2019, O'Rourke became editor of The Yale Review, coinciding with the 200th anniversary of its founding.

 O'Rourke suffers from an autoimmune disorder that she has written about for The New Yorker.
 Her latest book, The Invisible Kingdom: Reimagining Chronic Illness, was released in March 2022.
 Publishers Weekly named it one of the top ten books of 2022, regardless of genre.

-She has been treated for Lyme disease.

-On July 1, 2019, O'Rourke became editor of The Yale Review, coinciding with the 200th anniversary of its founding.
+O'Rourke has been treated for Lyme disease.
+The Invisible Kingdom details her decade-long struggle with it and with an autoimmune condition as well as the protracted process of obtaining a correct diagnosis.
+O'Rourke details how her symptoms were discounted by medical professionals, some of whom lacked empathy.
+The memoir is highly critical of the medical establishment, documenting its inadequacy in treating those with chronic medical conditions, especially those without a clear diagnosis.
+The memoir was nominated for the 2022 National Book Award for Nonfiction.